 Donate your blood or bone marrow

-However only one person in three will find a matched donor within their family.
-The other two in three rely on the Australian Bone Marrow Donor Registry (ABMDR) or other international registries to find a suitable match.
+Only one in three people find a matched bone marrow donor within their family.
+Two thirds rely on the Australian Bone Marrow Donor Registry (ABMDR) or other international registries to find a suitable match.

 The ABMDR is a list of people who have registered to donate stem cells to help treat a person with blood cancer.
 It is linked to a worldwide network of donor registries.
-By joining the registry, a potential donor may be selected to help anyone with blood cancer in need, anywhere in the world — while staying right here in Australia.
+By joining the registry, you could be selected to help someone anywhere in the world — while staying right here in Australia.

-For more information contact the Australian Bone Marrow Donor Registry on freecall 13 14 95 or visit www.abmdr.org.au.Posted on February 7th, 2018
+To learn more, contact the Australian Bone Marrow Donor Registry on 13 14 95 or visit www.abmdr.org.auLast updated on September 26th, 2018